top of page

 Resolving complex issues requires a collaborative mindset.
 John has a track record of partnering with the community to find long-term solutions that address the root causes of problems.

-ABOUT JOHN FEYEN
+ABOUT SHERIFF FEYEN

 CAREER OF SERVICE